digital-land/specification/content/specification/article-4-direction.md

           description: the <a href="#reference">reference</a> for the <a href="article-4-direction-dataset">article 4 direction</a> entry
         - field: permitted-development-rights
           description: a list of one or more <a href="#reference">reference</a> values for <a href="article-4-direction-rule-dataset">permitted development right</a> entries, separated by a semi-colon ';'.
-        - field: uprn
+        - field: uprns
-          description: unique property reference numbers for any addressable properties
+          description: unique property reference numbers for any addressable properties, separated by `;`
-          dataset: address
         - field: address-text
-          description: the address of any properties
+          description: the addresses of any properties reference.
+The addresses should be written as address-text (a single line separated by commas).
+To write multiple address end each address with `;`
         - field: geometry
           description: the boundary of the area covered by the article 4 direction in WKT format
         - field: point